-Recently bourgeois propaganda has been actively using the well-known statements of the leaders of the French and Italian Communist parties concerning Soviet democracy, rights and citizen freedoms, and the interdiction of activities of anti-Soviet elements in their subversive work targeted against the Soviet Union and other socialist countries.
-Materials on this issue broadcast by the western radio stations have become known to a wide circle of Soviet citizens, who express their confusion regarding the position taken by the leadership of the Communist parties of France and Italy.
+Recently the bourgeois propaganda has been actively using the well-known statements of the leaders of the French and Italian Communist parties concerning the Soviet democracy, rights and freedoms of the citizens, and the interdiction of the activities of the anti-Soviet elements in their subversive work targeted against the Soviet Union and other socialist countries.
+Materials on this issue broadcast by the western radio stations become known to a wide circle of Soviet citizens, who express their confusion regarding such a position taken by the leadership of the Communist parties of France and Italy.

-At the same time, the "special" views of the leaders of these parties lead to an increase in the activity of hostile elements like Sakharov, Medvedev, and some others.
-They see in such views an expression of "commonality" with their own position on the issue of "civil rights," "persecution of dissenters," and so on.
-According to our intelligence information, Sakharov recently said, "Marchais' open action would not have been possible without the activity of the democrats."
+At the same time, the "special" views of the leaders of these parties lead to the increase in the activity of the hostile elements like Sakharov, Medvedev, and some others.
+They see in such views an expression of the "commonality" with their own position in the issue of "civil rights," "persecution of dissenters," and so on.
+According to our intelligence information, Sakharov recently said, "Marche's open action would not have been possible without the activity of the democrats."
 Medvedev stated in his inner circle, "The position of the Italian Communists reflects our opinions and beliefs."
-The fact that the wife of the notorious anti-Soviet [activist] Plyushch wrote [a letter] to G. Marchais, in which she especially emphasized that "Plyushch shares many of G. Marchais' views," is characteristic as well.
-Solzhenitsyn also used similar references in his anti-state activities.
+The fact that the wife of the notorious anti-Soviet [activist] Plushch wrote [a letter] to G. Marche, in which she especially emphasized that "Plushch shares many of G. Marche's views," is characteristic as well.
+Solzhenytsyn also used similar references in his anti-state activities.

-The problem, which emerges in connection with the statements of some leaders of the Communist parties of France and Italy, aside from the ideological and theoretical aspects, also has a practical side, related to ensuring the security of the Soviet state.
+The problem, which emerges in connection with the statements of some leaders of the Communist Parties of France and Italy, beside the ideological and theoretical aspect, also has a practical side, related to ensuring security of the Soviet state.

-In this case, [our] friends obviously gave in, faced with the propaganda pressure of the opponent.
-The thesis put forth by L'Humanité that in the conditions of socialism those, who "assert their disagreement with the system established by the majority," should be given freedom of action, objectively serves the enemies of socialism in their efforts to create a legal opposition in the Soviet Union and other socialist countries, and to undermine the leading role of the Communist and workers' parties.
+In this case, [our] friends obviously gave in faced with the propaganda pressure of the opponent.
+The thesis put forth by "Humanite" that in the conditions of socialism those, who "assert their disagreement with the system established by the majority," should be given freedom of action, objectively serves the enemies of socialism in their efforts to create a legal opposition in the Soviet Union and other socialist countries, and to undermine the leading role of the Communist and workers' parties.

-Special services and the ideological centers of imperialism make every effort to slight Soviet laws, to present them as old, dogmatic, and not appropriate to the spirit of international documents, specifically, the "Declaration of Human Rights."
+Special services and the ideological centers of imperialism make every effort to slight the Soviet laws, to present them as old, dogmatic, and not appropriate to the spirit of international documents, specifically, the "Declaration of Human Rights."
 Anti-social elements inside our country cling to those claims.
-Unfortunately, the notorious statements regarding democratic freedoms under socialism, which have appeared in the Communist press of France and Italy, speak to each other.
+Unfortunately, the notorious statements regarding democratic freedoms under socialism, which appeared in the Communist press of France and Italy, speak to each other.
 In this case, they ignore the real conditions of class struggle in the current period, and underestimate the subversive activities of global imperialism and its agents.

-Those comrades who make such statements do not want to see the fact that even in the conditions of developed socialism, notwithstanding its monolithic character and the political unity of the society, anti-Soviet expressions could still exist to a lesser or greater extent, even after the events in Hungary and Czechoslovakia.
+Those comrades, who make such statements, do not want to see the fact that even in the conditions of developed socialism, notwithstanding its monolithic character and the political unity of the society, anti-Soviet expressions could still exist to a smaller or larger extent, even after the events in Hungary and Czechoslovakia.

 Our information shows the aspiration of the special services and ideological centers of the opponent to unite all the actions of the hostile elements of all shades.
-Especially active work is being conducted with the purpose of creating an anti-Soviet underground publishing organ designed to serve as an organizational center.
+Especially active work is conducted with the purpose to create an anti-Soviet underground publishing organ, which would be designed to serve as an organizational center.